universal-meaning-map/index/daniel.md

 [I built robots](https://vimeo.com/234877889) to show us how easy it is that [we automate our own gestures](http://armengol-altayo.com/#artificialselfie) without realizing it, and [I even performed as a robot for a while](http://armengol-altayo.com/#follow), to experiment with the power of digital devices as behavioural design tools.

 My profile has been always difficult to categorize.
-I feel comfortable working in the  intangible realm of concepts and ideas, and I don't consider myself an expert in any particular field.
+I feel comfortable working in the  intangible realm of concepts and ideas, and I don't consider myself an expert in any particular field <sup id="back3">[[3]](#footnote3)</sup>.
 Instead of focusing only on one specific topic, I collected experiences and developed knowledge in different areas, giving me in return a wider perspective to draw connections and recognize patterns that experts may have more difficulties to see.

 ## Why am I here?